Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 Agustus 2025 03.33.43 UTC
+- WIB: Kamis, 7 Agustus 2025 04.27.59 UTC
-- WITA: Kamis, 7 Agustus 2025 04.33.43 UTC
+- WITA: Kamis, 7 Agustus 2025 05.27.59 UTC
-- WIT: Kamis, 7 Agustus 2025 05.33.43 UTC
+- WIT: Kamis, 7 Agustus 2025 06.27.59 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: attitude
+Kategori: success